IgneGec/Python_Notes/README.md

 It is my first project with python.
 The main purpose is to learn new skills.
-The project is divided into 3 main parts: import historical weather data from website or other sources, create a database and create a visual board with matloplip.
+The project is divided into 3 main parts: import historical weather data from website, create a database and create a visual board with matloplib.